 - Places: Help businesses around the UK grow by backing the expansion of Tech City UK and Tech North into a national network “Tech Nation”.
 Scaling up academic focus on AI through more university partners for the Alan Turing Institute (note: The Alan Turing Institute is discussed in-depth as a case study in the draft OECD OPSI working paper Hello, World: Artificial Intelligence and its Use in the Public Sector).

-The Sector Deal charges the new Office of AI with governance of the Deal and reviewing progress on the objectives.
+The Sector Deal charges the new Office of AI (OAI) with governance of the Deal and reviewing progress on the objectives.
 Since its creation, this office and the Government Digital Service (GDS) have jointly issued a guide to using artificial intelligence in the public sector to help actualise the Sector Deal.
 The guide is a collection of resources that help public servants understand how:

 - To assess if using AI will help you meet user needs.